Youssef25331/simple-movie-app/README.md

 # About
-This is a responvie react movie app made using The Movie DB API.
+This is a responvie React movie app made using The Movie DB API.
 The user can either browse the main page with a list of popular or trending Movies/Shows or use the serach functionality to find something of intrest.
 ## Getting Started with The app